MaximilianAzendorf/wassign/README.md

-wsolve is a tool to solve an extension of the [stable marriage problem](https://en.wikipedia.org/wiki/Stable_marriage_problem).
+wassign is a tool to solve an extension of the [stable marriage problem](https://en.wikipedia.org/wiki/Stable_marriage_problem).

 ### The problem